bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

 #### 8. **Discard if there are > n Ns in the read `(--fd)` [Optional, Default is no removal.]**
 This option will discard any reads that contain more Ns than the number you indicate.

-<ins>Parameters related to the command that finds unique reads in your filtered dataset.</ins>
+### Parameters related to the command that finds unique reads in your filtered dataset.
 Read more about this command [here.](https://drive5.com/usearch/manual/cmd_fastx_uniques.html)

 #### 9. **Generation of Sequence Binning Report `(--ug)` [Optional, Default is to note generate it.]**